bebensiganteng/bebensiganteng.github.io/README.md

 Mac OSX 10.11.3

 ### Installation
-Go inside each folder and check out the Readme.md
+Go inside each experiments/[blah] and check out the Readme.md